ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **accountEndpoint**: any: The endpoint of the Azure CosmosDB account.
 Type: string (or Expression with resultType string)
 * **accountKey**: [SecretBase](#secretbase): The account key of the Azure CosmosDB account.
 Type: SecureString or AzureKeyVaultSecretReference.
 * **azureCloudType**: any: Indicates the azure cloud type of the service principle auth.
 Allowed values are AzurePublic, AzureChina, AzureUsGovernment, AzureGermany.
 Default value is the data factory regions’ cloud type.
 Type: string (or Expression with resultType string).
 * **connectionMode**: 'Direct' | 'Gateway' | string: The connection mode used to access CosmosDB account.
-Type: string (or Expression with resultType string).
+Type: string.
 * **connectionString**: any: The connection string.
 Type: string, SecureString or AzureKeyVaultSecretReference.
 * **credential**: [CredentialReference](#credentialreference): The credential reference containing authentication information.
 * **database**: any: The name of the database.
 Type: string (or Expression with resultType string)
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **servicePrincipalCredential**: [SecretBase](#secretbase): The credential of the service principal object in Azure Active Directory.
 If servicePrincipalCredentialType is 'ServicePrincipalKey', servicePrincipalCredential can be SecureString or AzureKeyVaultSecretReference.
 If servicePrincipalCredentialType is 'ServicePrincipalCert', servicePrincipalCredential can only be AzureKeyVaultSecretReference.
-* **servicePrincipalCredentialType**: 'ServicePrincipalCert' | 'ServicePrincipalKey' | string: The service principal credential type to use in Server-To-Server authentication.
+* **servicePrincipalCredentialType**: any: The service principal credential type to use in Server-To-Server authentication.
 'ServicePrincipalKey' for key/secret, 'ServicePrincipalCert' for certificate.
-Type: string (or Expression with resultType string).
+Type: string.
 * **servicePrincipalId**: any: The client ID of the application in Azure Active Directory used for Server-To-Server authentication.
 Type: string (or Expression with resultType string).
 * **tenant**: any: The name or ID of the tenant to which the service principal belongs.
 Type: string (or Expression with resultType string).